dhodges47/PhidgetSBC-Rover/README.md

 Commit early, commit often.
 (Every development day, at least)

-Now you are ready to clone the repository into the PhidgetsRover folder, making sure that app.js, phidgetsServer.js, and constants.js are in the root of the PhidgetsRover Folder.
+Now you are ready to clone the repository into the PhidgetsRover folder, making sure that app.js, phidgetsServer.js, and constants.js end up the root of the PhidgetsRover Folder.

-In Visual Studio Code, create 2 more files in the PhidgetsRover folder:

-app.js is the starting point and main loop of the server application.
+**app.js** is the starting point and main loop of the server application.
 It manages communication with the browser.
 It serves the web page to the requesting browser, and sets up two way communication with it using socket.io.

 It also sets up two way communication with the phidgetServer using pubsub.js.

-phidgetServer.js is the script that talks to the rover.
+**phidgetServer.js** is the script that talks to the rover.
 It sends commands to the rover, and relays back status information.

-constant.js contains names for values that are shared between app.js and phidgetServer.js.
+**constant.js** contains names for values that are shared between app.js and phidgetServer.js.
 It also contains names for values that might change, like the id's for the various controllers.
 The idea for constants is that, if the values change, you just have to change them in the constant file, rather than searching and replacing them in all the code.

-After cloning the repository from GitHub, you will find a public folder.
+After cloning the repository from GitHub, you should also find a folder called "public".
 This contains the index.html and supporting files for the web page that displays the Control Panel to the user.

-If all is well, you should be able to run the program in Visual Studio using the debug tab, with a nodes profile.
+If all is well, you should be able to run the program in Visual Studio using the debug tab.
+If it asks you for a debug profile, select "node"

 Then, if you open a web page to http://localhost:3001, you should see the Control Panel.

-** A note about the Phidgets Server **
+## A note about the two Phidgets Servers and the node.js server

-Phidgets provides the low-level interface to their hardware components, which make it an excellent platform for rapid development of software controlled hardware projects.
-Phidgets also provides their Phidgets Server, which provides an interface to their components that doesn't require any programming.

-There are two Phidgets servers, and a Node.js web server, running in this project:
+When this project is up and running, there will be 3 different servers running.
+One will be on the Rover's SBC itself.
+Two will be on the laptop that will be used to control the rover.

 1) On the rover itself, the SBC4 is running a Phidgets Server by default.
 This server provides the API that is used for remote control of the vehicle.
 2) On the laptop, we also need to run the Phidgets Server, but for only one purpose: to interface to the Thumbstick control.
 Thumbstick data goes through a VINT connection to a USB port on the laptop, where it is read by the Phidgets Server.
 There is a script called "thumbstick.js" in the public/js folder that gets Thumbstick data from the Phidgets Server.
 3) On the laptop we also run a node.js server in order to host the code in this repository.
 This server provides serveral functions: